Tuesday, March 02, 2021

 Redcaps are gnomes that have gone beyond "eccentric" into "completely unhinged".
 The serial killers of gnomish society, these nutters think that if they murder everything they will live forever, or become all-powerful, or some such nonsense.
 Tiny Ted Bundy in a fancy hat.

 Gnomes will, at a push, acknowledge that dwarves and kobolds are their -- misguided -- kin, but prefer not to talk about redcaps and fob off any claims of similarity.
-They would say it's a case of convergent evolution if they knew the word.
+They would say it's a case of convergent evolution if they knew those words.
 Dwarves, for their part, deny any relation to the -- clearly inferior -- others and often try to eliminate kobold communities.
 Kobolds don't talk sense long enough to answer the question in any useful way, but do seem friendly enough to the others, if encountered.
 Good luck getting an answer from a redcap.

 All of the varieties of gnome-kind -- even kobolds and redcaps! -- get quite, um, bashful at the mention of leprechauns.